These 10 great bench press benefits are why the bench is one of the most popular exercises in the gym.

 Read on!

-The barbell bench press offers several important advantages and benefits, especially when compared to other chest exercises, such as dumbbell bench presses and machine chest presses.
+The barbell bench press offers several advantages over other chest exercises, such as dumbbell bench presses and machine chest presses.

 #1.
 Building upper body strength